monstercat/arp/README.md

 ## Pro-Tips:

 ### Using Anchors
 Our input is YAML and YAML supports anchors out of the box to reduce verbosity!
 Since the tests within yaml file are scoped under the 'tests' key, you can create arbitrary keys for anchoring elsewhere in your test file.

+This can be useful for creating your own 'short forms' for types without sacrificing the configurability on them.

 ```yaml
 # foo_test.yaml